jsiegenthaler/hueget/README.md

 To startup pm2 running so it auto-starts on pi reboot, use this command and follow the instructions from pm2:
 $ pm2 startup

-To start hueget with pm2, and have it daemonized, monitored and kept alive forever:
+To start hueget with pm2, and have it daemonized, monitored and kept alive forever (note that you need a -- before adding the hueget options):
 ```
 $ pm2 start /home/pi/node_modules/hueget/hueget.js -- -i 192.168.0.101 -u UBxWZChHseyjeFwAkwgbdQ08x9XASWpanZZVg-mj -p 3000
 ```